Begonia cucullata: Cultivation

 Older varieties prefer shade, though newer varieties tolerate both full sun and shade.
 Indoors, they can thrive in a south- or east-facing window, provided they are acclimated when their environment is changed.

 Varieties

-The wax begonia marketed commercially as Begonia x semperflorens-cultorum is a hybrid of at least five species, including B. cucullata.
+Begonia × semperflorens-cultorum, marketed commercially as the wax begonia, is a hybrid of at least five species, including B. cucullata.
 The name wax begonia refers to the thick and waxy leaves of the group.

 According to Catalog of Life (February 6, 2017) 6 and Kew Garden World Checklist, these varieties exist: